Crocoblock/developer-documentation/01-jet-engine/01-hooks/01-listings/filters.md

 ## jet-engine/listing/repeater-sources

-Дозволяє додати підтримку власних сорсів для репітер полів (для dynamic Repeater віджету та лістингів з сорсом Репітер). Далі потрібно додати відповідну обробку (дописати в кейси повноцінний приклад)
+Allows adding support for custom sources for repeater fields (for the dynamic Repeater widget and listings with the Repeater source).
+You then need to add the appropriate processing.

 **Args:**

-* `$sources` - Доступні сорси
+* `$sources` - Available sources

 **Location:** /includes/listings/manager.php